 Dental bone is vitally important to the structure of our teeth, jaw, and overall facial appearance.
 When bone is lost through injury, gum disease or missing or extracted teeth, a bone graft can provide the foundation for reconstruction with a dental implant or other dental procedure.

 A bone graft is the process of filling an area with material such as bone taken from another part of your body, synthetic material, cadaver bone, or animal bone.
 After filling the area, a seal is placed over the graft and stitches close the area in preparation for healing.
 Once the graft has healed completely, you are ready for the next step in your dental reconstruction.

 Root Canal Therapy

-Root canal therapy has a bad reputation as being painful, but actually, these complex restorations will significantly relieve toothache and dental sensitivity that often precede the need for root canal therapy.
-These procedures are performed by drilling a small hole into the center of the tooth where the pulp and nerve tissues are housed.
+Root canal therapy has a bad reputation as being painful, but actually the procedure significantly relieves toothaches and dental sensitivity that often precede the need for root canal therapy.
+Root canals are performed by creating a small hole in the center of the tooth where the pulp and nerve tissues are housed.
 With the damaged tissue removed, a dental crown is placed to protect and strengthen your treated tooth.

 Wisdom Tooth Extraction